mlanza/ai-literacy/301/04-magic-moments.md

 While every agent *can* be a custom job — a hand-built program with its tools baked in — that approach is costly.
 Every new capability or tool means wiring more APIs and writing more glue code, which makes integration, not intelligence, the bottleneck.

 The future is one where agents don’t have their tools baked in, but can reach for them as needed.
-Tools are external facilities — modular, reusable.
-The agent just picks them up when the task calls for it.
+Tools are external facilities — modular, reusable, and **pluggable**.
+The agent just plugs into them up when a task calls for it.

 It’s cheaper.
 Simpler.
 More flexible.